 Potential Gains and Profitability of Solar Farms

 Many farmers in the United Kingdom have begun converting their infertile soil into solar farms.
-While the UK is not known for its sunny weather, plenty of people have profited from selling solar electricity.
+While the UK is not known for its sunny weather, many people have profited from selling solar electricity.

 For instance, Mandy Wilson has a 30-acre solar farm.
 She earns about £30,000 each year on rent from the panels.